Multi-Executive Infrastructure

 How to prevent message drift across multiple executive voices?

 Message drift is an architectural problem, not a communication problem.
 It cannot be resolved by more editorial review or more alignment meetings — it requires a narrative framework that defines the brand's positions at the program level, and individual executive voice profiles designed to reinforce those positions.
-Phantom IQ's master prompt methodology enforces this at the content production level, before content reaches the editorial review stage.
+A disciplined content methodology enforces this at the production level, before content reaches the editorial review stage.

 Ready to build your narrative infrastructure?